robotix/2020.robotix.in/FAQ/warehouse.markdown

 Q: Is picking/gripping compulsory or can the block be pushed?

 	Yes a picking/gripper mechanism is Compulsory, since the block needs to be lifted to a height of 12 cm to be placed on the top shelf.
 The block can be dragged or pushed on the shelf but it should not fall down or go beyond the safe zone.
-The gripper must, however, be controlled to gestures only using no buttons or explicit contacts to act as switching circuits.
+The gripper must, however, be controlled to gestures only using no physical buttons or explicit contacts to act as switching circuits.

 Q: Can we use smartphone or camera for gesture recognition?
 What other sensors can be used?

 	Yes, you can use a smartphone, camera or any other sensor for gesture recognition but make sure you use a 16 bit microcontroller for locomotion and gripping mechanisms.
-Other sensors that can be used are tilt sensors, accelerometers, gyroscope etc. You cannot use any buttons or IR proximity sensors and operate them as gesture controlled.
+Other sensors that can be used are tilt sensors, accelerometers, gyroscope etc. You cannot use any buttons as a means for the gesture control.

 Q: Is it very necessary to operate the robot with two different accelerometer sensors as shown in the tutorial video?